-UC San Diego is one of the only medical centers in the country using epidural spinal cord stimulation to reduce lower extremity spasticity and to facilitate walking in individuals with spinal cord injury.
+UC San Diego is one of the only medical centers in the country using epidural spinal cord stimulation to reduce lower extremity spasticity and to restore walking in individuals with spinal cord injury.

 What is spinal cord stimulation?

-More commonly used to treat chronic pain in the limbs and trunk, spinal cord stimulation can also help increase control, reduce spasticity, and facilitate walking after a spinal cord injury.
+More commonly used to treat chronic pain in the limbs and trunk, spinal cord stimulation can also help increase control, reduce stiff or rigid muscles, and facilitate walking after a spinal cord injury.

 How does it work?